dadyownes15/torch-weighttracker/README.md

 ```bash
 python -m pip install "torch-weighttracker[structured-bops]"
 ```
-## Tensorized weight operations
+## Tensorized cross weight operations

-Weighttracker builds an abstraction interface for doing operations across weights, with the goal of builindg fast and efficient weight operations
+Weighttracker builds an interface for doing cross weight tensor operations on models efficiently.
+Using the "Computation plans" and "Calculation" classes, we compile a set of torch modules which execute tensors and mapping operations on training device with the "minimal" set of repeated operations.

 ## Use case

-Primary use case for weighttracker is for calculating weight depedent loss terms and weight depedent metrics
+Weighttrackers primary use case for now is for calculating structural depedency based loss terms & metric evaluations, such as structured sparsity & structured compression rates, and group lasso.
+However, the code has been made such that it can be used for any weight traversering operations with some modifications.

 ## Group lasso